 Kids also climb into unattended vehicles.
 So always make sure to lock your car doors and trunk.

 FAQs on Keeping Your Baby Cool in the Car

 #1 What is the Optimal Temperature for My Baby?

 The best temperature for your little one is between 68 to 72 degrees Fahrenheit.
-This is the optimal range so that your baby won’t be too cold or too hot for your newborn for those long-distance travel car rides.
+This is the optimal range that’s not too cold or too hot for your newborn for those long-distance travel car rides.